IBMDeveloperBNL/hlfabric-lab/README.md

 For this, we will follow the beginner tutorial that is part of the IBM Blockchain extension in Visual Code.
 After you completed the tutorial you should have a better understanding of how to develop and debug smart contracts, as well as of how to deploy them to your local HyperLedger Fabric network.
 The IBM blockchain extension itself is built to provide developers an integrated workflow for building blockchain applictions.

-To get started with the tutorial, click on the Visual Code launcher (1) in your VirtualBox image.
+To get started with the tutorial, click on the Visual Code launcher (1) in your virtual image.

 ![](./images/13-smart-contract-1.png)